Best offer is available via Great Canadian Rebates: World Elite / Platinum Plus

 With the MBNA Alaska Airlines MasterCard, you'll earn 3 miles per dollar spent on Alaska Airlines airfare and vacation packages, and 1 mile per dollar spent on all other purchases.

 For that reason, this card is best suited for simply signing up, meeting the minimum spend requirement, grabbing the points, and then leaving it in the back of your wallet for small purchases here and there.
-It's not really optimal to use this card for large purchases or to book travel – use the Platinum Card or the Gold Rewards Card for that instead.

 The World Elite card has a minimum income requirement of $80,000 in personal annual income or $150,000 in household income, so if you meet one of those requirements, you can go ahead and apply to receive 30,000 Alaska miles.